-There may be no future Spin-Off transactions.
+There may be no future Spin-Offs.

-No assurances can be made that any Spin-Off transaction will occur, and investors should not rely on a future Spin-Off transaction as a liquidity option.
-Because GSVGC would be managing each of us, the Public Fund and any Liquidating Fund and the 1940 Act prohibits entities under common control from engaging in certain transactions, we will likely be required to obtain exemptive and/or no-action relief from the SEC to permit us to transfer assets to the Public Fund and/or any Liquidating Fund, as well as with respect to other aspects relating to a Spin-Off transaction.
-There can be no assurance that we will be able to obtain such exemptive and/or no-action relief, our spin-Off transaction in the manner otherwise set forth in this Registration Statement.
-Alternatively, if we do obtain such exemptive and/or no-action relief, our Board of Directors would determine whether (and when) to effectuate any Spin-Off transaction, subject to the receipt of any required stockholder approvals.
-If a Spin-Off transaction does occur, although it is expected that the Spin-Off Incentive Fee will be calculated using the methodology set forth in "Item 1(c).
-Description of Business - Investment Advisory Agreement - Incentive Fee" (taking into account the pro rata portion of our assets and liabilities relating to the shares of common stock being exchanged on an as-liquidated basis), the final terms of a Spin-Off transaction will be determined at the time of any such Spin-Off transaction, and there is no guarantee that such terms will be favorable to investors.
-While the Company expects that a Spin-Off transaction would likely be taxable to a stockholder that chooses to participate in the Spin-Off transaction, the Company cannot at this time predict the specific tax consequences of any future Spin-Off transaction that may occur.
+No assurances can be made that the Spin-Off will occur, and investors should not rely on a future Spin-Off as a liquidity option.
+If a Spin-Off does occur, although it is expected that the Spin-Off Incentive Fee will be calculated using the methodology set forth in "Item 1(c).
+Description of Business - Investment Advisory Agreement - Incentive Fee" (taking into account the pro rata portion of our assets and liabilities relating to the shares of common stock being exchanged on an as-liquidated basis), the final terms of the Spin-Offs will be determined at the time of each of the Spin-Offs, and there is no guarantee that such terms will be favorable to investors.